Please consider making a philanthropic gift to SpeakEasy Stage. Your donation will help us build and strengthen our community for the next 30 years.

 HOW TO APPLY

-Since SpeakEasy strives to become a fully anti-racist organization and has an inclusive and equitable culture, we strongly encourage applicants from historically marginalized communities.
+SpeakEasy Stage strives to become a fully Anti-Racist organization.
+We value an inclusive and equitable organizational culture.
+We invite (and strongly encourage!) applicants from historically marginalized communities to apply.

-Please click the link below to complete a voluntary demographic census.
-Responses are anonymous, are not required for employment and are not used in hiring decisions
+Please follow the link below to complete a voluntary demographic census.
+Responses are not required for employment, are anonymous, and are not used for hiring decisions. https://forms.gle/LKchCokkoWzfLTHv7

-To learn why SpeakEasy asks for this information, please see SpeakEasy’s Equity and AntiRacism Plan here.
+To learn more about why we ask for this information, please refer to SpeakEasy’s Equity and Anti-Racism plan here: http://www.speakeasystage.com/searap/

 Traditional paths to a theatre career can be a maze of twisty passages with no obvious entrance.
 In the interest of making our hiring more equitable, SpeakEasy is offering this guide to the different positions and the paths to hiring.